zakishaheen/LetsHack/Outline.md

 		- ACM Style
 		- TC style marathon matches
 		- TCO/GCJ style tournaments
+	- Other names for a hackathon
+		- Appathon
+		- Hackfest
+		- HackDay
+		- CodeFest
 - History of hackathons (optional)
 - Q&A - Questions and Actions